 Also: Allegiant by Veronica Roth hit shelves in October 2013, concluding Roth’s Divergent trilogy.
 Reaction to the book was explosive and controversial in the YA world, but it enjoyed the 24th spot on Amazon’s bestsellers list that year with an initial two million-copy print-run, according to the Chicago Tribune.
-Riordan also saw continued success with House of Hades, released in 2013, which was praised for its introduction of mature themes, including its LGBTQ representation.
+Riordan also saw continued success with House of Hades, released in 2013, which was praised for its introduction of mature themes, as well as its LGBTQ representation.

 2014: Divergent by Veronica Roth

 Veronica Roth’s Divergent was a bestseller from its publication in 2011, but its blockbuster film adaptation, which hit theaters in March 2014, gave the book series a surge in sales.
 Coupled with the 2013 release of the final Divergent novel, Allegiant, it makes sense why Roth’s debut was topping charts yet again, rising to Amazon’s 13th position on the bestseller list in 2014.

 Collectively, the three books in the trilogy sold more than 6.7 million copies in 2013, according to Publishers Weekly.
 Divergent earned Roth the number one spot on the USA Today bestsellers list for the first time in the weeks leading up to the movie’s release.